krzylag/weblibrarian/readme.txt

 == Changelog ==

+== 3.2.7 ==
+* Fixed up the jQuery UI, smoothed out the rough edges (eg got all of the proper stylesheet and image support).
+Additional (minor) localization updates.

 == 3.2.6.1 ==
 * Way too much fun with resizable iframes and jQuery: put the Amazon search thingy in an iframe and put the iframe into a resizable (via jQuery) div.